Relieved Russians return home after fleeing Syria violence

 Despite the evacuations, Moscow has not given any indication that it is prepared to abandon its policy of opposing Assad's exit from power being a precondition for any political solution.

-Russia was Syria's top arms supplier in 2010, with nearly $1 billion in sales, and another $500 million expected for last year, said Moscow-based defense think tank CAST.
+Russia was Syria's top arms supplier in 2010, with nearly $1 billion in sales, and another $500 million expected for last year, said Moscow-based defence think tank CAST.